eelregit/jax_cosmo/design.md

   - The `angular_cl` module: hosts the Limber integration code, and covariance tools

-To these existing modules, we should add a `non_linear` for things like halofit.
+To these existing modules, we should add a `nonlinear_fn` for things like halofit.

 #### Handling of 2pt functions